vbawol/DayZhiveEpoch/readme.md

-# Dependincies
+# Dependencies
-* The instructions for buiulding dependincies are based on VS 2017, modify MSVC versions according to your VS version
+* The instructions for buiulding Dependencies are based on VS 2017, modify MSVC versions according to your VS version
 * Unless otherwise noted this guide is performed from the VS tools command prompt
 * This project reuires visual studio to be run as an administrator!
 1. Copy the HiveDeps folder into your C:\ drive